Hederarch/ItB-Mod-Pilots/README.md

 Looking for my mechs?
 You can find them here: https://github.com/Hederarch/ItB-Mod-Squads

+This mod has a sequel!
+Check it out here: https://github.com/Hederarch/ItB-Mod-Pilots-2

 *(also these do require the Into the Breach modloader.
 That shouldn't be a problem for most people but download it if you don't have it.)*

 ## What's Included